lixixibj/forecasting-with-time-series-imaging/README.md

 - `combination_ensemble.R`: it is used to define the custom loss function of `xgboost`.
 - `ensemble_classifier.R`: it is used to train and test the  `xgboost` model.
 -  `hyperparam.R`: hyperparameters optimization for `xgboost`.
+-  `hyperparam.search.main.R`:  an example show how to get opyimal hyperparameters for `xgboost`.
 -  `tourism.benchmarks.R`: it is used to compute forecasts of the top methods in toursim competition.